 Second, I think Hodge’s last point about the coercive means instituted for civil government is the key to recognizing the criterion by which we can discern which ethical matters are assigned to civil government.
 (This is so, even if Hodge does not himself draw this out explicitly, but restricts himself to how we discern what is not assigned to civil government.)
 Briefly stated, we may reason from Scripture on the issue as follows.

-Given God’s explicit institution1 of civil governance in Genesis 9 by way of affirming the principle of proportionality in retributive justice, lex talionis, we must infer that the authorization of responsive coercion reiterated in Romans 13 is restricted to the wrongdoing of prior initiation of coercion (aggressions) against persons and property, that is, to “civil” wrongdoing.
+Given God’s explicit institution1 of civil governance in Genesis 9 outside of the old covenant by way of affirming the principle of proportionality in retributive justice, lex talionis, we must infer that the authorization of responsive coercion reiterated in Romans 13 is restricted to the wrongdoing of prior initiation of coercion (aggressions) against persons and property, that is, to “civil” wrongdoing.
 In other words, proportionality entails not only to what degree/extent coercion is used, but whether it is used at all.
-And to use coercion against non-aggressive immorality is disproportionate and violates the sword power authorized by God for civil governance.
+And to use coercion against non-aggressive immorality outside of the old covenant is disproportionate and violates the sword power authorized by God for civil governance.

 Listen to episode 2 of the Reformed Libertarians Podcast for more on this.

-Proportionality as epitomized in the lex talionis of Genesis 9, entailing a civil-justicial norm of non-aggression, then, is the Scriptural criterion by which we can discern which ethical matters are assigned to civil governance.
+Proportionality as epitomized in the lex talionis of Genesis 9, entailing a civil-justicial norm of non-aggression, then, is the Scriptural criterion by which we can discern which ethical matters are assigned to civil governance outside the old covenant.
 This is the way Hodge’s argument, although requiring that elaboration, applies to not only establishment of a single church institution, but also to establishment of religion concerning civil enforcement of ethics, or a public morality.
 When the Scriptural criterion of lex talionis is consistently applied, the civil establishment of religion is normatively precluded.

 See The Reformed Libertarianism Statement, especially subsection 3.c., for more.